 This Article begins with a brief history of the separation of theory and practice in the law classroom and the impact that it has had on the quality and reputation of writing as its own subject.
 The Article argues that despite a wave of pedagogical advances, legal writing as its own subject has ample room to grow.
 For legal writing courses to achieve intellectual maturity, they must incorporate rhetorical theory.
 To ignore it is to confirm Plato's suspicion that rhetoric is a discipline without a subject matter and to enable the insidious undervaluing of our profession.
 As detailed below, there are several advantages to teaching legal writing as rhetoric.
 Although not the focus of this Article, a corollary advantage may be to help legal writing faculty achieve academic equality, which benefits teacher and student alike.
 For a variety of reasons, this Article concludes that legal writing professors are responsible for teaching both practical skills as well as the theories that inform them.

 Scholarly Commons Citation

 Robbins-Tiscione, Kristen Konrad, "A Call To Combine Rhetorical Theory and Practice in the Legal Writing Classroom" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 629.
+629.